netdata/netdata/src/collectors/apps.plugin/README.md

 ### Configuring process managers

-`apps.plugin` needs to know the common process managers, that is the names of the processes which spawn other processes.
+`apps.plugin` needs to know the common process managers, meaning the names of the processes which spawn other processes.
 Process managers are used so that `apps.plugin` will automatically consider all their sub-processes as important to monitor.